-1. Provide a brief narrative demonstrating the quality of the program faculty.
+- 1. Provide a brief narrative demonstrating the quality of the program faculty.
 Include a summary list of the faculty with appointment type, terminal degree title and field, academic title/rank, status (full-time, part-time, or adjunct), and the course(s) each faculty member will teach.

 Almost all of the faculty listed below have been engaged with the University for several years.
-Dr. Wyandt being the full-time faculty members, all of the faculty members hold terminal degrees.
-The University leadership is confident in the quality of the faculty and their abilities to provide a learning environment supportive of the University's goals for student success.
+Dr. Butler is a full-time faculty member.
+All of the faculty members hold terminal degrees.
+The University leadership is confident in the quality of the faculty and their ability to provide a learning environment that supports the University's goals for student success.
 Additional Ph.D.-qualified faculty will be added as needed.

-Instructors whom we anticipate will be engaged with the Ph.D. in Forensic Criminology are:
+Instructors who we anticipate will be engaged with the Ph.D. in Healthcare Informatics are: